 Redevelopment Projects.
 Spinco will own seven operating properties that it considers to be redevelopment projects.
 These properties today comprise approximately 1.3 million total square feet of GLA in the aggregate.
-These assets have the potential for future growth by means of an improved tenant mix, additional GLA, re-positioning of the asset or alternative uses.
+These assets have the potential for future growth by means of an improved tenant mix, additional GLA or a re-positioning of the asset.